Duncan Roebuck - MA (Psychotherapy), MSc (Psychology), UKCP Accred., MBPsS

 Areas of counselling I deal with

-I offer a no-obligation introductory meeting of up to one hour for £20.
-Thereafter my fee is £50 for each hour long session.
+I offer a no-obligation introductory meeting of up to fifty minutes for £25.
+Thereafter my fee is £55 for each fifty minute session.

 The introductory meeting is an opportunity for us to explore what has brought you to therapy and allows us to get a sense for how it might be to work together.
 If we proceed to regular therapy sessions together, then we will meet weekly, typically at the same appointment time.